-Our incentive compensation targets for our executive officers are initially determined by the Board of Directors at the time an offer of employment is made.
+Our incentive compensation targets for our executive officers are approved annually by the Board of Directors.
 Executive officer incentive compensation targets are subject to change based on the Compensation Committee's periodic reviews of industry and competitive data, changes in individual responsibility, and our compensation philosophy.
 The annual target cash incentive compensation pool each year is established based on the aggregate cash incentive targets of all eligible participants, including our executive officers.
-As approved by the Board of Directors at the beginning of fiscal 2007, the actual bonus pool for the year was subject to adjustment based on company performance relative to the target operating profit approved by the Board of Directors at the beginning of the year.
-The adjustment to the pool was equal to 12.5% of the amount, if any, by which our actual operating profit for fiscal 2007 exceeded or fell short of the target operating profit level.
-The bonus amount, if any, to be received from the available bonus pool by employees participating in the fiscal 2007 incentive compensation program was determined based on the participant's position and responsibility level within our company and a merit assessment of the individual's performance.
+As approved by the Board of Directors at the beginning of fiscal 2008, the actual bonus pool for the year was subject to adjustment based on company performance relative to the target operating profit approved by the Board of Directors at the beginning of the year.
+The adjustment to the pool was equal to 12.5% of the amount, if any, by which our actual operating profit for fiscal 2008 exceeded or fell short of the target operating profit level.
+The bonus amount, if any, to be received from the available bonus pool by employees participating in the fiscal 2008 incentive compensation program was determined based on the participant's position and responsibility level within our company and an assessment of the individual's performance.
 In the case of our executive officers, the performance is reviewed by the Compensation Committee which then makes a recommendation for approval by the Board of Directors.

-For fiscal 2007, our stock-based incentive compensation grants took the form of grants of stock options and deferred stock units.
+For fiscal 2008, our stock-based incentive compensation grants for executive officers took the form of grants of stock options rather than a combination of stock options and deferred stock units as was the case for fiscal 2007.
 The vesting schedule for stock option awards is generally 25% on the first anniversary of the grant date and 1/48th each month thereafter, and the vesting schedule for deferred stock unit awards is generally 25% approximately one year after the grant date and 1/16th of the total shares each quarter thereafter.
 The vesting schedules are designed to encourage holders to continue in the employ of our company.
 The stock underlying deferred stock units is scheduled to be delivered on quarterly delivery dates, which coincide with the quarterly vesting dates.
 Each officer forfeits the unvested portion, if any, of the stock options or deferred stock units if the officer's service to our company is terminated for any reason, except as may otherwise be determined by the Board of Directors.
 For Messrs.
 Lee, Tiernan, and Knittel, the vesting on any unvested stock options or deferred stock units they hold will accelerate upon a change in control of our company.

-During fiscal 2007, the committee evaluated the factors described above in determining the base salary and incentive compensation of Francis F. Lee, our President and Chief Executive Officer.
+During fiscal 2008, the committee evaluated the factors described above in determining the base salary and incentive compensation of Francis F. Lee, our Chief Executive Officer.
 See "Executive Compensation - Employment Agreement."
-We paid Mr. Lee a base salary during fiscal 2007 of \$350,000 and a bonus of \$470,000 under our incentive compensation program for fiscal 2007.
+We paid Mr. Lee a base salary during fiscal 2008 of \$375,000 and a bonus of \$466,498 under our incentive compensation program for fiscal 2008.

-Our compensation arrangements with any of our executive officers did not exceed the limits on deductibility under Section 162(m) during our fiscal year ended June 30, 2007.
+Our compensation arrangements with any of our executive officers did not exceed the limits on deductibility under Section 162(m) during our fiscal year ended June 28, 2008.